 - Failing to include clinicians/staff in the planning stages: Having clinicians involved from the beginning avoids future issues or conflicts.
 For the ultimate success, involve staff from day one and consider their thoughts on product selection and implementation.

-- Expecting your new EMR to be a silver bullet.
-It’s important to keep in mind that your new EMR is a conversion, not an upgrade.
+- Expecting your new EMR to be a silver bullet: It’s important to keep in mind that your new EMR is a conversion, not an upgrade.
 Although your system should ultimately save you time and money, it will not be an instant fix.
-Many people think an EMR will solve their internal problems, but an EMR will only highlight problems that need to be addressed to improve the organization moving forward.
+Many people think an EMR will solve their internal problems — but the truth is an EMR will only highlight problems that need to be addressed to improve the organization moving forward.

-- Not dedicating appropriate time for training.
-A common mistake is undervaluing the importance of training in an implementation project.
+- Not dedicating appropriate time for training: A common mistake is undervaluing the importance of training in an implementation project.
 Failure to provide and engage in training will only allow chaos during go-live.
 Practicing workflow-based training with adequate repetition is the key to success.
-As adult learners, we generally flourish through taking notes and hands on practice.
+As adult learners, we often flourish through taking notes and hands-on practice.
 Allotting the time to engage in real workflow scenarios in the new system will be the best way to prepare your team for go-live and minimize cash flow struggles once implemented.

-- Thinking it will be the same as your last implementation.
-Just as the EMR won’t be a quick fix to problems to your organization, it will also require different processes and workflows.
-The concept of documenting data may seem similar, but they are based on considerably different workflows.
+- Thinking it will be the same as your last implementation: Just as the EMR won’t be a quick fix to problems in your organization, it will also require different processes and workflows.
+The concept of documenting data may seem similar, but it will be based on considerably different workflows.
 Not taking the time to work out the changes from what you do today to how your new process will look on the new EMR, can and will create frustration with your team that will lead to operational inefficiencies and frustrations at go-live.